jeffery/mysql-experiments/README.md

 Procedure Log
 ==

-	The stored procedure pruneTableData ( procedureLog.sql ) is used to log the actions performed by the above stored procedures
+	The stored procedure procedureLog ( procedureLog.sql ) is used to log the actions performed by the above stored procedures